Real Estate

 Denmark

-Denmark’s emphasis on clean technologies and renewable energy is supported by initiatives like the Green Development and Demonstration Programme (GUDP), which provides funding for projects that promote sustainable development.
+Initiatives like the Green Development and Demonstration Programme provide direct funding for projects that move the needle on sustainable development.

 • Sustainability and Green Tech: Denmark is a global leader in sustainability, with a strong focus on green technology and renewable energy startups.